target/goalert/docs/getting-started.md

 To run GoAlert you can start the binary or the docker container.
 You will need to specify the `--db-url` and `--data-encryption-key` you plan to use.

 The following examples use `postgres://goalert@localhost/goalert` and `super-awesome-secret-key` respectively.

+More information on Postgres connection strings can be found [here](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).

 Binary: